Dimensional Weight vs Actual Weight for Shippers

-Dimensional Weight vs. Actual Weight
+Dimensional Weight VS Actual Weight

-Here’s help with clarifying dimensional weight vs. actual weight for shippers, what they are, and what you need to know.
+Here’s help clarifying dimensional weight vs. actual weight for shippers, what they are, and what you need to know.

 Working With Jennifer Rendine has been super easy.
 I know that every detail will be taken care of with each and every shipment.
 I would recommend Freightcenter.com to anyone.
 5 Stars!